 - Visual reference guide of camera angles and shots.

 Storycraft for Comics—everything you need to know to discover and outline your story.

 Guide to Comics and Graphic Novels—everything you need to know to take your outline to successful script.

 If you buy the book and have any questions on the material presented or on some other aspect of comic writing, drop me a line.
-Unlike most other books on comic writing, I’m very active in supporting the book and answering reader questions.
+I’m very active in supporting the book and answering reader questions.

 After all, I write these books to help folks.
 So, whenever I have a free minute between projects, I’m more than happy to respond to questions, either here on the site in a post or directly in email.
 I also spend more time than I should on social media (those green buttons somewhere on the right).

 Want to know exactly what you’re getting in the book?
 Here’s a sample PDF of a few randomly selected pages from the book.